Get started – trading or limited partnershipThe page was last modified:

 2. Apply for F-tax and VAT registration

 The company must then register with the Swedish Tax Agency (Skatteverket).
 The company needs to apply for F-tax and VAT registration and, if relevant, register as an employer.

 As a partner you must complete a preliminary self-assessment.
 Based on this tax self- assessment, the Swedish Tax Agency decides on your preliminary tax.

 3. Other permits

 There might be other permits or applications that you need to consider when starting your business.

-In our service Find permits you can find permits by category or in our list from A to Ö. You can also find information there about permits and applications that are specific to certain professions.
+In our permit search service, you can find permits by category or in our alphabetic list.
+You can also find information about permits and applications that are specific to certain professions.

 Do you have a Swedish identity number?

 If you have a Swedish identity number and e-identification (e-legitimation in Swedish) you can use our e-services on verksamt.se (Mina sidor) for company registration.
 However, these are only available in Swedish.

-Go to e-services for company registration (in Swedish)
+Go to the e-services for company registration (in Swedish)

 Read more about running a business in Sweden